Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: Equatorial embeddings and spatial geometry

 The induced two-dimensional metric on the equatorial slice is given by

-where $f(r)$ denotes the lapse function of the KR-ModMax black hole.
+where $f(r)$ denotes the lapse function of the KR-ModMax BH.
 This metric can be embedded in Euclidean space using the standard cylindrical parametrization $(r,\phi)\mapsto (r\cos\phi,r\sin\phi,z(r))$, where the embedding function $z(r)$ satisfies

-Real solutions exist in regions where $f(r)<1$, leading to the familiar funnel-shaped surfaces that encode the effective gravitational potential of the black hole.
+Real solutions exist in regions where $f(r)<1$, leading to the familiar funnel-shaped surfaces that encode the effective gravitational potential of the BH.

-In Fig. \ref{fig:3D_embeddings} we present representative equatorial embedding diagrams for four configurations belonging to the phantom ModMax branch.
-The surfaces extend outward from the event horizon radius $r_+$ (indicated by a black ring) and illustrate how spatial curvature accumulates as the horizon is approached.
+In Fig.~\ref{fig:3D_embeddings} we present representative equatorial embedding diagrams for four configurations belonging to the phantom ModMax branch.
+The surfaces extend outward from the EH radius $r_+$ (indicated by a black ring) and illustrate how spatial curvature accumulates as the horizon is approached.
 The vertical direction measures the embedding height $z(r)$, with steeper funnels corresponding to stronger curvature gradients.
 Superimposed blue spiral curves depict timelike geodesics of infalling test particles, included to visualize the qualitative motion of matter toward the horizon.

 Several qualitative features can be identified.
-In Panel (a) ($\ell=0.2$, $\gamma=0.5$, $Q=0.2$, $r_+=1.62$) we see a modest Kalb-Ramond deformation produces a wide, gently sloping funnel, indicative of a relatively weak curvature enhancement.
+In Panel (a) ($\ell=0.2$, $\gamma=0.5$, $Q=0.2$, $r_+=1.62$) we see a modest KR deformation produces a wide, gently sloping funnel, indicative of a relatively weak curvature enhancement.
 In Panel (b) ($\ell=0.5$, $\gamma=3.0$, $Q=0.5$, $r_+=1.02$) we observe a strong ModMax suppression ($e^{-\gamma}\ll1$) yields a compact horizon and a sharply curved near-horizon geometry.
-In Panel (c) ($\ell=0.7$, $\gamma=1.0$, $Q=0.8$, $r_+=1.24$) we can see a large Lorentz-symmetry-breaking parameter amplifies asymptotic deviations, producing pronounced geometric flattening away from the horizon.
-Finally, in Panel (d) ($\ell=0.4$, $\gamma=2.0$, $Q=0.1$, $r_+=1.20$) we have a small electric charge with intermediate parameters illustrates the smooth transition toward the uncharged KR-Schwarzschild limit.
+In Panel (c) ($\ell=0.7$, $\gamma=1.0$, $Q=0.8$, $r_+=1.24$) we can see a large LSB parameter amplifies asymptotic deviations, producing pronounced geometric flattening away from the horizon.
+Finally, in Panel (d) ($\ell=0.4$, $\gamma=2.0$, $Q=0.1$, $r_+=1.20$) we have a small electric charge with intermediate parameters illustrating the smooth transition toward the uncharged KR-Schwarzschild limit.